steviemcg/scuguk/src/pages/index.md

 box1:
   heading: About us
   description: >
-      We meet each quarter for networking, learning - and did we mention free snacks and drinks?
+      Sitecore User Group UK is a community-driven Sitecore meet-up, bringing you talks from experts and peers involved in the world of Sitecore.
+It presents a perfect opportunity to watch presentations on varying subjects and network with fellow Sitecore enthusiasts over food and drinks.

-      The user group is open to anyone using or considering the Sitecore Experience Platform, or who has an interest in .NET CMS platforms, regardless of technical proficiency.
+      The User Group is open to anyone using or considering the Sitecore Experience Platform, or who has an interest in .NET CMS platforms, regardless of technical proficiency.

       Programmers, marketers, content authors, CMS users and others are all welcome.
   background: ""